cvmiller/v6brouter/README.md

 It differs from IOPSL's implementation in that it implements a IPv6 Firewall, which blocks all in-bound IPv6 traffic (except SSH & ICMPv6).
 To enable the firewall, use the `-F` parameter when starting up `v6brouter_openwrt.sh`.

+**Note:** As of version 2.0.2, the configuration (/etc/v6brouter.conf) has been separated from the script, making the configurations options more readable, and user friendly.
+Additionally, the IPv6 brouter rules are also located in the configuration file.

 ## Examples